 Veerbhadra and Dakshya

 Veerabhadra came to be after Goddess Sati immolated herself at the Daksha yagna.
 Lord Shiva became extremely furious.
 Lord Shiva plucked a hair strand from his head and threw it on the ground.
 It was from the hair strand that Veerbhadra and Rudrakali were born.
-This fierce avatar is said to have broken the sacrificial vessels, polluted the offerings, insulted the priests, and finally cut off Daksha’s head, trampled on Indra, broke the staff of Yama, scattered the gods on every side; then he returned to Mount Kailash.
+This fierce avatar is said to have broken the sacrificial vessels, polluted the offerings, insulted the priests, and finally cut off Daksha’s head, trampled on Indra, broke the staff of Yama, and scattered the gods on every side; then he returned to Mount Kailash.

 4. Sharabha Avatar